baskinomics/resume/README.md

-# resume
-My professional resume composed using HTML5.
+Creates a PDF representing my professional resume using React.